AnvarAdylov/test_task_1/README.md

 ### Description
 This project is a FastAPI backend for managing users, departments, and files.
 It includes authentication, role-based access control, and CRUD operations.
+The API is documented with Swagger/OpenAPI.
+All endpoints have docstrings.

 ### Features
 - User management (CRUD, role-based access)